hetzneronline/community-content/tutorials/install-and-configure-fail2ban-on-ubuntu/fail2ban-on-ubuntu2004.md

 The jail action contains the instructions what to do with IP addresses which are matched by the filters.
 These actions can be used for all jails.

-Create a new file named `jail-action.conf` and implement the action as follows:
+Create a new file named `jail-action.conf` in 'actions.d' and implement the action as follows:

 ```bash
 [Definition]